scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Because of the widely available deep learning libraries, such as PyTorch, and the ease of Python, implementing a PINN solver is relatively more straightforward nowadays.
 This may be one reason why the PINN method suddenly became so popular in recent years.
 This paper does not intend to discourage people from trying the PINN method.
-Instead, we shared our failures and frustration in PINN so that interested folks would know what immediate challenges should be resolved for PINN.
+Instead, we share our failures and frustration using PINN so that interested readers may know what immediate challenges should be resolved for PINN.

 Our paper is limited to using the PINN solver as a replacement for traditional CFD solvers.
 However, as the first section indicates, PINN can do more than solving one specific flow under specific flow parameters.
 Moreover, PINN can also work with traditional CFD solvers.
-Literature shows researchers have shifted their attention to hybrid-mode applications.
+The literature shows researchers have shifted their attention to hybrid-mode applications.
 For example, in :cite:`jiang_meshfreeflownet_2020`, the authors combined the concept of PINN and a traditional CFD solver to train a model that takes in low-resolution CFD simulation results and outputs high-resolution flow fields.

 For people with a strong background in numerical methods or CFD, we would suggest trying to think out of the box.